-Florence Knoll International Oval Dining Table in Teak and Metal
+Florence Knoll for Knoll International Oval Dining Table in Teak and Metal

 When buying or delivering an item within the EU, VAT usually applies and will be added.

 Florence Knoll for Knoll International, oval dining table, metal, teak, United States, 1950s